GAumala/gulp-prettier-plugin/README.md

     .pipe(gulp.dest(file => file.base))
 );
 ```
-Same as the previous example, but written in Typescript
+Same as the previous example, but written in TypeScript

 ``` typescript
 import * as gulp from 'gulp'